sara-nl/clouddocs/UvA-20210122/index.markdown

 > **NOTE for Windows users:**
 >
-> For the Extras you may need to start a graphical window in your laptop that is connected to your HPC Cloud machine.
+> For the Extras part, you may need to start a graphical window in your laptop that is connected to your HPC Cloud machine.
 To make this work, you need to adjust the following:
 >
 * Open GitBash (or git for windows).
 * In the terminal that appears, copy and paste the following commands: